alexmozaidze/palenight.nvim/README.md

 ## Overriding colors

-NeoVim already has an easy way of overriding colors of a colorscheme.
+Neovim already has an easy way of overriding colors of a colorscheme.
 Here's an example!

 ```lua
 local colors = require "palenight/colors/truecolor"